khofstadter/CS220-AU-navigating-the-digital-world/README.md

 <!--
 TODO:
-- email Luke (how can students access the labs, book microphones or cameras (what tools do they have access too?)
+- email Luke (how can students access the labs, book microphones or cameras (what tools do they have access tool?)

+refine module specs:
+0. work on tools.md and minimise syllabus outline in README.md
+1. make screencasts
+2. think about theory
+  - watch Marty's videos, content.
+  - Center for Humane Technology email (take out info)
+  - Rebel Wisdom gist
+  - Daniel Schmachtenberger Gist
+3. link practice to theory:
+   - how does the module assigment (website) help critical thinking?
+   - finish good module outline on GitHub Repo
+4. change Moodle / send an overview to Paula

 -->

 # CS220 Navigating the Digital World